-To amend, on a temporary basis, the Great Streets Neighborhood Retail Priority Areas Approval Resolution of 2007 to clarify the boundaries of the Ward 4 Georgia Avenue Priority Area.
+To amend, on an emergency basis, due to congressional review, the Great Streets Neighborhood Retail Priority Areas Approval Resolution of 2007 to clarify the boundaries of the Ward 4 Georgia Avenue Priority Area.

-BE IT ENACTED BY THE COUNCIL OF THE DISTRICT OF COLUMBIA, That this act may be cited as the "Georgia Avenue Great Streets Neighborhood Retail Priority Area Temporary Amendment Act of 2014".
+BE IT ENACTED BY THE COUNCIL OF THE DISTRICT OF COLUMBIA, That this act may be cited as the "Georgia Avenue Great Streets Neighborhood Retail Priority Area Congressional Review Emergency Amendment Act of 2014".